-The rationing of tires and gasoline, as a means of meeting the present shortage in these commodities so essential to our war effort, has given rise to a wide "share-yourenacted what are known as "guest" statutes.
+The rationing of tires and gasoline, as a means of meeting the present shortage in these commodities so essential to our war effort, has given rise to a wide "share-your-ride" program.
+This raises the question of the legal relation"Share-Your-Ride"? ship which exists between the owner of the car and those who ride with him, especially in those states which have enacted what are known as "guest" statutes.
 Such statutes generally exempt the owner of a car from liability for injury to a guest who rides with him provided the injury does not result from the wilful, wanton or grossly negligent misconduct of the host.
 See Weber, Guest Statutes (1937) 11 CINN.
-L. REV. 24.
+L. Rev. 24.